Femininity without character is a bit of a flop.

 Every woman has an element of changeability in her emotions, and I don’t believe your job as a woman is to control them.

-But there are just some things – some basic, foundational values she must have in order to be a woman of character.
+But there are just some things – some basic, foundational values one must have in order to be a woman of character.

 4: Develop Poise.